Drexel University Launches Innovation Fund to Address World's Most Pressing Challenges

 - Drexel University and Food & Society at the Aspen Institute Launch Online Portal to Support Philadelphia Food Entrepreneurs

 Drexel University announced the launch of the Innovation Fund, which invests in early-stage Drexel student and postgraduate startups, as well as startups founded to commercialize the results of Drexel scientific research.

-“This is a bold new initiative to empower Drexel’s problem solvers to dream big and go after the world’s most pressing challenges,” said Drexel President, John Fry.
-“We are doubling down on our entrepreneurial talent and research innovations.”
+"This is a bold new initiative to empower our problem solvers to dream big and take on society’s most pressing challenges,” said Drexel President John Fry.
+“We are doubling down on our entrepreneurial talent and research innovations."

-The Drexel Innovation Fund was developed by leaders from the Charles D. Close School of Entrepreneurship, Office of Research and Innovation, Office of the Provost, Drexel Solutions Institute, the Office of Executive Vice President, Treasurer & COO and an advisory group consisting of University trustees and distinguished alumni in the venture capital industry.
-An Investment Advisory Committee, comprised of industry experts and early-stage investors selected by Drexel Applied Innovation and the Close School, will consult on program management.
+“This program which brings together the Drexel community of students, alumni, faculty, professional staff and the friends of the University, was developed by leaders from the Charles D. Close School of Entrepreneurship, Office of Research & Innovation, Office of the Provost, Drexel Solutions Institute, the Office of the Executive Vice President and an advisory group consisting of University trustees and distinguished alumni in the venture capital industry,” said Fry.
+“I want to thank Shintaro Kaido, our vice provost for Innovation and executive director of Drexel Applied Innovation, for leading this project from concept to launch."